Dealing with plumbing leaks is a common part of home ownership. They crop up unexpectedly, causing headaches for many homeowners.

 Fixing Your Water Leak

 First, ensure that all faucets and water appliances are turned off.
-Next, locate the water metre and note down the reading.
+Next, locate the water meter and note down the reading.
 Wait for around half an hour, and recheck the metre reading.
 If you notice that the number has increased, there’s probably a leak somewhere in your home.

 We’ve reached the end of our guide with this, and we hope it helped.
 Take care and stay safe!